 Please contact the Planning Division at (805) 583-6769, if you desire to discuss your proposed sign(s), and for any questions you may have regarding the planning process and/or the required application submittal information and materials.

 Permanent SignsIf you are interested in a permanent sign for your project or business, please refer to SVMC Section 9-37.060, which calls out specific standards depending on whether the project is located in the residential or commercial/industrial zoning district.
 The standards regulate the size and placement of wall signs depending on the size and proximity of the building to the street, and the size, height, and site location of freestanding monument signs.
-In designing your sign(s), please refer to the Citywide Design Guidelines to review the quality of signs the City is visualizing for our community.
+In designing your sign(s), please refer to the Permanent Sign Handout and the Citywide Design Guidelines to review the quality of signs the City is visualizing for our community.

 Any new or revised sign requires a Sign Permit, which is issued by the Planning Division.
 In most cases, your sign contactor prepares the exhibits and applies for the permit, with the appropriate Planning Review Fees.
 The exhibits should include a photo simulation(s) showing the proposed sign(s) on the building and/or the monument sign along the street frontage of the property.